0chain/zboxcli/README.md

 * If the user does not have a pre-existing read pool, then the smart-contract creates one.

+Anyone can lock tokens with a read pool attached an allocation.
+These tokens can be used to pay read access to files stored with the allocation.
+To use these tokens the user must be the allocation owner, collaborator or have an auth ticket.

 | Parameter  | Required | Description            | default | Valid values |
 |------------|----------|------------------------|---------|--------------|
 | allocation | yes      | allocation id          |         | string       |